filefoxper/use-agent-reducer/docs/introduction.md

 # Introduction

-The primary work of this tool is using a `state producible model` to generate a `state changeable agent`.
-The agent changes state according to what the model produces out.
-So, [Model](/introduction?id=model) and [Agent](/introduction?id=agent) are very important in this document.
+The primary work of this tool is generating a `state changeable agent` from its `state producible model`.
+An agent changes state according to what its model produces out.
+So, [Model](/introduction?id=model) and [Agent](/introduction?id=agent) are very important concepts in this document.

-## motivation
+## Motivation

 The core library [agent-reducer](https://www.npmjs.com/package/agent-reducer) is a powerful independent tool for managing state changes.
-But it can not work in `react` directly, so we designed this library to connect `agent-reducer` with `react hooks`.
+But it can not work in `react` system directly, so we designed this library to connect `agent-reducer` with `react hooks`.

 ## Concept

 There are two concepts we have mentioned above, `Model` and `Agent`.
-And we will explain the details about these concepts in this section.
+They will  be explained in this section.

 #### Model

-`Model` is a class or an object which describes what kind of data you want to maintian and how to produce new one.
-We can describe the maintainable data with a property name `state`, and prepare some state producing methods in `Model`.
+`Model` is a class or an object which describes what kind of data you want to maintian and how to produce a new one.
+You can describe a maintainable data with property name `state` in `Model`, and prepare some state producible methods beside.
 In `agent-reducer`, concept `Model` has another name `OriginAgent`, but here, we call it `Model`.

 1. Property `state` stores the data you want to maintian, it can be any type.
-Do not modify `state` manual, it is very important.
+Do not modify `state` manually, this may causes some problems.
 2. `method` is a function for producing a new `state`.
 You can consider what returns from a `method` as a new state.

 This is a `Model` example: